-A typical workflow for groundwater modelling involves imposing initial values of hydraulic properties (Section 7.4.3) on the model defined by the model domain (Section 7.4.1) and boundary conditions (Section 7.4.2) and then running the model to determine the steady state distribution of hydraulic head (water level and vertical hydraulic gradient).
-The modelled distribution of hydraulic head is then compared to the measured distribution, and the hydraulic properties and possibly boundary conditions are adjusted to optimize the fit between modelled and measured head.
+A typical workflow for groundwater flow modelling involves imposing initial values of hydraulic properties on the model defined by the model domain and boundary conditions and then running the model to determine the steady state distribution of hydraulic head (water level and vertical hydraulic gradient).
+The modelled distribution of hydraulic head is then compared to the measured distribution, and the hydraulic properties and possibly boundary conditions are adjusted to optimize the fit between modelled and measured head until an acceptable match is achieved, and the flow model is considered to be calibrated.